Nor Hachn

 As per the 2011 census, Nor Hachn had a population of 9,307.
 According to the 2016 official estimate, the population is around 8,400.
+As per the 2022 census, Nor Hachn had a population of 9,816.

 Etymology

 The town is named Nor Hachn, meaning New Hadjin, in memory of the Armenian town of Hadjin in Cilicia, where a group of local fedayis organized a military resistance against the Turkish forces in 1920.

 Prior to the 1915 Armenian genocide, Hadjin had a population of 35,000, of which 30,000 were Armenians and the rest were Turks.
 Most of the Armenians were either massacred or taken to the Deir ez-Zor concentration camps in the Syrian desert.
 After the Armistice of Mudros in 1918, Cilicia became a protectorate of France as part of the Triple Entente.
 Consequently, around 8,000 Armenian genocide survivors returned to Hadjin with the withdrawal of the Ottoman forces.
 However, the French troops left Cilicia in 1920, paving the way for the advance of the Turkish forces led by Mustafa Kemal.
 On April 1, 1920, Turkish troops led by Kemal Doğan launched an offensive against the Armenians of Hadjin who organized a military resistance, which lasted until October 15, 1920, when the Turks occupied the entire city.
 Most of the remaining 6,000 Armenians were massacred or killed during the military operations.
 The surviving 365 Armenians of Hadjin took refuge in Aleppo and Lebanon.